 One of the most fabled destroyers of lawns, plenty of myths surround moles and how to control them.
 You likely already know these creatures can burrow through the ground rapidly, leaving holes in your lawn and killing the grass wherever those tunnels lead.
 Not only do moles leave your lawn looking like a battlefield, but the holes also make for a horrible tripping hazard.
-Reclaim your yard and make it beautiful again with Turf Tenders’ mole control service.
+Reclaim your yard and make it beautiful again with Turf Tenders’ mole extermination service.

 You should know your enemy, otherwise defeating moles that are ravaging your lawn simply won’t work.